ThemeZee/themezee-widget-bundle/readme.txt

 == Installation ==

 1. Activate the plugin
-2. Go to Appearance > Theme Addons > Widget Bundle and enable all the modules you need
+2. Go to Settings > ThemeZee Plugins > Widget Bundle and enable all the modules you need
 3. For detailed setup instructions, visit the official [Documentation](http://themezee.com/docs/widget-bundle-documentation/) page

 == Changelog ==

+= 1.0.2 =

+* Moved plugin settings to Settings > ThemeZee Plugins panel

+= 1.0.1 =

+* Fixed German translation for Recent Comments widget

 = 1.0 =